 The mountains didn’t turn my stomach today, but the road kill almost did.
 In the warm, moist weather, you could smell the decaying possoms and skunks and other unidentifiable dead creatures before you could see them.

 We explored the town of Berea, and got to Brenda and Wendell’s home about 6.
 I’m constantly amazed at how friendly and charitable people are toward bicyclists.
 We talked, showered, did our laundry, and got our separate bedrooms.
 Mine had bicycle posters on the walls.

 One last thing.
 Berea marks a milestone for us.
 I always knew we would spend the night here.
-It’s the last town in our TransAm tourbook series and 748 miles into the trip.
+It’s the last town in the first guidebook for the TransAm route (we’re carrying 4 of the 5) and 748 miles into the trip.
 We can really do this thing.

 Headline: May 28, 1984 —